ErhanKRL/ErhanKRL/README.md

 - 👋 Hi, I’m Erhan.
 I am an IT Passionate.
-I love my family, coding, walking in the 🌿 nature, talking with fellows😄, watching science || fantasy movies and travelling.
+I love my family, coding, walking | biking in the 🌿 nature, talking with fellows😄, watching science & fantastic movies and travelling.
 - 👀 I’m interested in coding, LEGO Technic and Mindstorms, science, blockchain and DLTies.
 - 🌱 I’m a WEB DEVELOPMENT enthusiast!
 - 📫 You can reach me here: erhan.16k@gmail.com